johnkerl/miller/docs6/docs/online-help.md

 Etc.

+## Command-line flags

+This is a command-line version of the [List of command-line flags](reference-main-flag-list.md) page.
+See `mlr help flags` for a full listing.

 ## Per-verb help

+This is a command-line version of the [List of verbs](reference-verbs.md) page.
 Given the name of a verb (from `mlr -l`) you can invoke it with `--help` or `-h` -- or, use `mlr help verb`:

 <pre class="pre-highlight-in-pair">